oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Remove the spine coil by lifting the corresponding latch, then sliding it toward the head of the bed, lift it from the bed, and place it on the floor ensuring it is not obstructing any passage or unstable.
 - [ ] Place the two back padding elements filling the spine coil socket.
 - [ ] Cover the MRI bed with a sheet.
-- [ ] Connect the 64-channel head-and-neck coil onto the head end of the bed.
-After positioning of the participant, connect the anterior part of the coil using the terminal cable.
-Check that both the posterior and anterior parts of the head-and-neck coil are now detected by the scanner, that is the name of the coils (here "Head Neck 64 Posterior", respectively "Head Neck 64 Anterior") appear on the scanner's monitor screen.
+- [ ] Connect the 64-channel head-and-neck coil to the head end of the bed.
+- [ ] After positioning the participant, connect the anterior part of the coil using the terminal cable.
+- [ ] Check that both the posterior and anterior parts of the head-and-neck coil are now detected by the scanner.
+    To do so, ensure their names ("Head Neck 64 Posterior", and "Head Neck 64 Anterior", respectively) appear on the scanner's monitor screen.
-- [ ] For the ET, you should remove the light inside the scanner bore (4) and the ventilation (5).
-Buttons 2 and 3 are used to set the volume of the speakers in the scanner room and volume in the earphones respectively.
-By clicking on the central knob (1), you can turn off the alarm if necessary.
+- [ ] Remove the light inside the scanner bore (button 4) and the ventilation (button 5) for a better performance of the ET.
+- [ ] Use buttons 2 and 3 to adjust the volume of the speaker in the scanner room, and of the earphones, respectively.

+    !!! warning "The central knob (button 1) will turn off the alarm if necessary"
     - [ ] Press the respective button and rotate the central knob to adjust the corresponding settings to the desired level.

     ![ventilation_button](../assets/images/ventilation_button.png)